OpenNebula/addon-storpool/docs/qosclass.md

 `SP_QOSCLASS=0:QosTagNameForDiskId_0;0:QosTagNameForDiskId_3`
 All VM disks will have the Global Default QoS Class tag name, if defined, but disks with _DISK_ID_ 0 and 3 will have `QosTagNameForDiskId_0` and `QosTagNameForDiskId_3` respectively.

-Note: The defined VM Disk Qos Class tag will overrdide the defined Qos Class tag name for a Persistent image!
+Note: The defined VM Disk QoS Class tag will override the defined QoS Class tag name for a Persistent image!